-Tier 1 Capital represents, under Basel II, more permanent forms of capital, and primarily consists of common shareholders' equity and preferred shares, less a deduction for goodwill and excess intangible assets, securitization, insurance operations and certain other required deductions.
+Tier 1 Capital represents, under Basel II, more permanent forms of capital, and primarily consists of common shareholders' equity and preferred shares, less a deduction for goodwill and excess intangible assets, securitization and certain other deductions prescribed by OSFI.

 Total BIS Capital Ratio is defined as total capital divided by risk-weighted assets.